Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 Running with optimized commits through Alluxio can provide an order of magnitude improvement in the overall runtime of compute jobs.

-Computation frameworks that leverage the Hadoop MapReduce committer pattern (ie. Spark, Hive) are not optimally designed for interacting with storages that provide slow renames (mainly Object Stores).
+Computation frameworks that leverage the Hadoop MapReduce committer pattern (i.e. Spark, Hive) are not optimally designed for interacting with storages that provide slow renames (mainly Object Stores).
 This is most common when using stacks such as Spark on S3 or Hive on Ceph.

-The Hadoop MapReduce committer leverages renames to commit data from a staging directory (usually `output/_temporary`) to the final output directory (ie. `output`).
+The Hadoop MapReduce committer leverages renames to commit data from a staging directory (usually `output/_temporary`) to the final output directory (i.e. `output`).
 When writing data with `CACHE_THROUGH` or `THROUGH` this protocol translates to the following:
 1. Write temporary data to Alluxio and Object Store
     - Data is written to Alluxio storage quickly